paradime-io/social-media-data-modeling-challenge/README.md

 [Brief project overview and goals]

 ## Data Sources 💿
-- Correlation Between Social Media and Mental Health - The survey dataset based on 481 respondents was created as part of a Statistics course at a university.
+- **Correlation Between Social Media and Mental Health:** The survey dataset based on 481 respondents was created as part of a Statistics course at a university.

 ### Dataset References